pubkey/rxdb/docs/DataMigration.md

 ## autoMigrate

 By default, the migration automatically happens when the collection is created.
-If you have lots of data or the migrationStrategies take long a long time, it might be better to start the migration 'by hand' and show the migration-state to the user as a loading-bar.
+If you have lots of data or the migrationStrategies take a long time, it might be better to start the migration 'by hand' and show the migration-state to the user as a loading-bar.

 ```javascript
 const messageCol = await myDatabase.collection({